iTwin/viewer/packages/templates/web/README.md

 - Viewer expects the `itwin-platform` scope to be set.

 - The application will use the path of the redirect URI to handle the redirection, it must simply match what is defined in your client.

+- Enable silent renewal of auth tokens by specifying `IMJS_AUTH_CLIENT_SILENT_REDIRECT_URI`.
+This should point to the silent callback page (for example, `http://localhost:3000/signin-silent.html`) and must also be registered as a redirect URI for your OIDC client.

 - When you are ready to build a production application, [register here](https://developer.bentley.com/register/).